Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Introduction

 \section{Introduction}

-Let $G$ be a reductive connected algebraic group.
+Let $G$ be a reductive connected algebraic group over an algebraically closed field $K$ of characteristic $p$.
 A subgroup $X$ of $G$ is called \emph{$G$-irreducible} (or just \emph{irreducible} if $G$ is clear from the context) if it is closed and not contained in any proper parabolic subgroup of $G$.
-This definition, as given by Serre in \cite{ser04}, generalises the standard notion of an irreducible subgroup of $GL(V)$.
-Indeed, if $G = GL(V)$, a subgroup $X$ is $G$-irreducible if and only if $X$ acts irreducibly on $V$.
+This definition, as given by Serre in \cite{ser04}, generalises the standard notion of an irreducible subgroup of $\text{GL}(V)$.
+Indeed, if $G = \text{GL}(V)$, a subgroup $X$ is $G$-irreducible if and only if $X$ acts irreducibly on $V$.
 Similarly, the notion of complete reducibility can be generalised (see \cite{ser04}): a subgroup $X$ of $G$ is said to be \emph{$G$-completely reducible} (or \emph{$G$-cr} for short) if, whenever it is contained in a parabolic subgroup $P$ of $G$, it is contained in a Levi subgroup of $P$.

-Now let $G$ be a simple algebraic group of exceptional type over an algebraically closed field $K$ of characteristic $p$.
-In \cite{tho1}, the author classified the simple, connected $G$-irreducible subgroups of rank at least 2.
-In this paper we classify the $G$-irreducible $A_1$ subgroups, completing the classification of simple, connected $G$-irreducible subgroups.
+Now let $G$ be a simple algebraic group of exceptional type.
+In \cite{tho1}, the author classified the simple, $G$-irreducible connected subgroups of rank at least 2.
+In this paper we classify the $G$-irreducible $A_1$ subgroups, completing the classification of simple, $G$-irreducible connected subgroups.
 We note that the $G$-irreducible $A_1$ subgroups can be deduced from \cite[Theorem~1]{law} when $p > N(A_1,G)$ (see the preceding table to Theorem \ref{A1samecomp} for the definition), in particular when $p > 7$.
 In low characteristics there are fewer classes of irreducible $A_1$ subgroups but the existence of non-$G$-cr subgroups complicates the proof.
 We also note that if $G \neq E_8$ then partial results can be found in \cite{bon}; we require a set of conjugacy class representatives without repeat for the $G$-irreducible $A_1$ subgroups for the $E_8$ case and therefore classify the irreducible $A_1$ subgroups independently.
 The following theorem summarises the individual cases for each exceptional algebraic group $G$; it classifies the $G$-irreducible $A_1$ subgroups of $G$.